wunderwuzzi23/blog/content/posts/2021/huskyai-using-azure-counterfit.md

 huskyai>
 ```

-## Debugging the target and running a prediction
+## Running a prediction and debugging

-There are some commands to know about while developing and debugging your target: `reload` and `predict`.
-If you make changes to the target implementation `reload` refreshes them on the fly, and `predict` is used to invoke the implemented prediction code.

-Doing a prediction looks as follows:
+Doing a quick prediction on a specific sample in the set looks as follows:

 ```
 huskyai> predict --index 0